 Through leadership and involvement in the Society, the Surgery Section makes significant impact.
 Recommendations have been forwarded from the Society's president to the administrator of the Department of Health and Human Services regarding the unbundling of surgical and critical care charges, making it possible for surgeons to bill for their surgical procedures and for critical care services.
 Important issues such as these, which impact on both the training and practice of surgical critical care, are what drive the section leadership.

-Chair - Salman Ahmad, MD, FACS, FCCM, University of Missouri Health Care, Columbia, Missouri, USA
+Chair – Niels D. Martin, MD, FCCM, University of Pennsylvania, Philadelphia, Pennsylvania, USA

-Members at-Large -Education Committee, Nicole Siparsky, MD, Chair, Rush University Medical Center, Chicago, Illinois, USA
+Secretary/Treasurer – Nicole Siparsky, MD, FACS, FCCM, Rush University Medical Center, Chicago, Illinois, USA

 Natasha Keric, MD, Vice Chair, Banner Health, Phoenix, Arizona, USA